knative/docs/docs/eventing/getting-started.md

 These components receive the events sent by event producers (you'll create those a little later).
 You'll create two event consumers, `foo` and `bar`, so that you can see how to selectively send events to distinct event consumers later.

-*Note: These steps are accurate to the previous docs.
-However, after the 0.7 update, some of the events do not work.
-Will investigate.*

 To create the `foo` component: